LMU ☀️ CMSI 3801

 }

-Does the representation of a Bar object contain one b field or two?
+Does the representation of a Derived object contain one b field or two?
 If two, are both accessible, or only one?
 Under what circumstances?
-Answer for C++, Java, Python, and Scala.
+Answer for C++, Java, Python, Kotlin, Scala, or any similar language.

-17. If Foo is an abstract class in a C++ program, why is it acceptable to declare variables of type Foo*, but not of type Foo?
+18. If Dog is an abstract class in a C++ program, why is it acceptable to declare variables of type Dog*, but not of type Dog?
 Does this problem even make sense to ask in Java or Python?

 Concurrency

-4. Discuss the difficulties of implementing a secure Post Office object in Ada that meets the following requirements.
+3. Discuss the difficulties of implementing a secure Post Office object in Ada, Erlang, Go, or Rust that meets the following requirements.
 The post office is to maintain a collection of P.O. boxes, each belonging to some task.
 Any task can put a letter into another task's box, but only the owner of a particular box can open it and read the letters.

-5. A relay is an agent task created by one task to relay a message to another.
+4. A relay is an agent task created by one task to relay a message to another.
 For example, if a calling task wishes to send a message to another but does not wish to wait for a rendezvous, the caller can create a relay task to send the message.
 (Note that relays are only appropriate to use when there are no out parameters in the called entry.)
-Sketch in detail a body for an Ada task T that uses a relay R to call entry E of task U, passing message X.
+Sketch in detail a body for an Java thread, Kotlin coroutine, Ada task, Erlang process, or Go goroutine that uses a relay to invoke a service of another agent, passing a message in the invocation.

 if not T'Terminated then